discos/doc/user/noto/Setup.rst

 (see :ref:`EN_Appendix-C-Output-files`).

-(1) For this setup, the FITS file will **NOT** report the actual values relative to frequency and bandwidth, as the present ESCS release does not take into account the different conversion taking place for this receiver.
+(1) For this setup, the FITS file will **NOT** report the actual values relative to frequency and bandwidth, as the present DISCOS release does not take into account the different conversion taking place for this receiver.